DevOpsBootcamp/website/source/08_security_auth.rst

 .. figure:: static/rsa.jpg
     :align: center
-    :scale: 75%
+    :scale: 60%

 .. note::
     Keys are password files.
-These can be used in place of a password for authentiation and encryption.
+These can be used in place of a password for authentication and encryption.

     Symmetric keys essentially work like passwords.
-They are basicallly a one-time pad where both parties need to know the key to enable data to be stored and retrieved.
+They are basically a one-time pad where both parties need to know the key to enable data to be stored and retrieved.
 Asymmetric keys work by encrypting with a public key (one everyone can see), but only being able to be decrypted by the private key (which you shouldn't show anyone).

     The fundamental problem with communication is that if you don't have a preshared key between two users, everything you say is being listened to and presumably logged.

     Diffie Hellman key exchange is probably the most important result in cryptography.
 It allows two users to communicate in plaintext (non-encrypted) and trade their public keys in order to generate a shared secret so then they can communicate with encryption.
 RSA is an algorithm that follows Diffie-Hellman and is the most common way to do key exchange.

 SSH
 ---

 * Password vs Keys
 * Passphrases
 * authorized_keys